 - Follow Up: After submitting your application, stay in touch with the SSA and respond promptly to any requests for additional information.

-What happens if you do not meet the eligibility criteria of the SSA?
+If you do not meet the eligibility criteria of the SSA, you will not be considered eligible for Agoraphobia disability benefits.

-If you do not meet the agoraphobia disability eligibility criteria of the SSA, you will not be considered eligible for disability benefits based solely on agoraphobia.
-If the SSA determines that your agoraphobia does not meet their disability eligibility criteria, your claim for disability benefits based on agoraphobia will be denied.
+If the SSA determines that your agoraphobia does not meet their disability eligibility criteria, your disability claim for benefits based on agoraphobia will be denied.
+(Learn more about reasons for disability benefits denial)

 The SSA’s decision can be appealed if you believe it was made in error or if your medical condition worsens over time.
-You may want to seek help from a disability lawyer to navigate the application and appeals process effectively.
+You may want to seek help from a Social Security disability lawyer to navigate the application and appeals process effectively.